rpiadam/comet/doc/oper-guide/config.rst

 to use both IPv4 and IPv6 in ``/etc/resolv.conf``.

-For both security and performance reasons, it is recommended that a caching nameserver such as BIND be run on the same machine as Charybdis and that ``/etc/resolv.conf`` only list ``127.0.0.1``.
+For both security and performance reasons, it is recommended that a caching nameserver such as BIND be run on the same machine as FoxComet and that ``/etc/resolv.conf`` only list ``127.0.0.1``.